Risk of type 2 diabetes

 Some risk factors for developing type 2 diabetes are modifiable through changes in lifestyle behaviours while others are non-modifiable such as age.
 Common modifiable and non-modifiable risk factors are described below.

-It's important to note that having one or more of these risk factors doesn't guarantee a person will develop type 2 diabetes.
+Having one or more of these risk factors doesn't guarantee a person will develop type 2 diabetes.
 Reducing risk of type 2 diabetes involves making lifestyle behaviour changes, such as maintaining a healthy weight, being physically active, and eating nutritious foods.

 Regular check-ups with a healthcare provider is beneficial for monitoring ongoing risk of developing type 2 diabetes.